-Once removed, the following files will not be removed b v the uninstall procedure ende removed, the following med will not be removed b y the unmotul procedure.
+Once removed, the following files will not be removed by the uninstall procedure.

 Path and File Name Definition and Special Considerations <windows dir>/SysWOW64/ LKLicense</windows Common license file directory for SIOS Technology Corp. products.
 This is where license files are installed and licenses for multiple SIOS Technology Corp. products may be installed here at any given time.
 We don't remove this at uninstall so as to not disturb the installed licenses.
 Safe to remove manually, but the license will need to be reinstalled if the software is reinstalled at a later time. <windows dir>/SysWOW64/ PerfStringBackup.ini</windows A backup file created by Windows when new performance monitor counters are installed.
 This is created when we install the perfmon counters.
-This should probably be left alone since it is a file created by Windows itself. <windows dir="">/inf/ ExtMirr/0011/ ExtMirrCounters.ini</windows> This file describes the DataKeeper performance monitor counters.
+This should probably be left alone since it is a file created by Windows itself. <windows dir="">/inf/ ExtMirr/0011/ ExtMirrCounters.ini</windows> This file describes the DataKeeper performance monitor counters .
 This file can be removed or left alone.
 It is not an executable.